 - Interoperability and validation by testing

-The role of our ETSI Project on eHEALTH covers these primary areas:
+The role of our ETSI TC eHEALTH covers these primary areas:

 - Collect and define Health ICT related requirements from relevant stakeholders, and input requirements to the concerned ETSI Technical Bodies